About Us

 Monique Frize

 Monique Frize is Distinguished Professor (retired) at Carleton University and Professor Emerita at the University of Ottawa.
 She was a clinical engineer (1971-1989) and a Professor since 1989.
 Monique published over 200 papers on artificial intelligence in medicine, infrared imaging, ethics, and women in engineering and science.
 She is Fellow and Life Member of IEEE (2012), Fellow of the Canadian Academy of Engineering (1992), Fellow of Engineers Canada (2010), Officer of the Order of Canada (1993), and recipient of the 2010 Gold Medal from Professional Engineers Ontario and the Ontario Society of Professional Engineers.
-She received five honourary doctorates.
+In 2024, she received the Distinguished Alumni Award from Imperial College of Science and Technology en 2024.
+She received six honourary doctorates.
 Monique held the national Northern Telecom/NSERC Chair for women in engineering at the University of New Brunswick (1989-1997), and the NSERC/Nortel Chair for women in science and engineering for Ontario (1997-2002).
 A founding member of INWES (International Network of women engineers and scientists), she was president (2002-2008).
 A founding member of the INWES Education and Research Institute (now Canadian Institute for Women in Engineering and Science), she is president since 2007.
-Her books: The Bold and the Brave: A history of women in science and engineering was published by University of Ottawa Press in 2009 and her Memoirs in 2019.
+Her books:The Bold and the Brave: A history of women in science and engineering was published by University of Ottawa Press in 2009 and her Memoirs (2019 in English and 2024 in French).

 Claire Deschênes